How to be saved today.

 If you are tired of sin, if you’ve always thought there must be something more to life but you didn’t know how to find it, God’s gift of eternal life in Jesus is for you.

 Trust Jesus Christ.
-Ask Him to forgive your sins and save you today.
+Ask Him to forgive your sins and save you today - right now.

 “What must I do to be saved?
 Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.”
 Acts 16:31

 “For whosoever shall call upon the name of the Lord shall be saved.”
 Romans 10:13

 Lord Jesus, I need You.
 Thank You for dying on the cross for my sins.
 I admit that I am a sinner.
 I am sorry for my sins and I need forgiveness.

 I believe that Jesus shed His blood on the cross to pay for my sins.